Comforter2/PrecisionAg_project/README.md

-# Precision Agriculture Analysis: McCormick Field, Georgia
+# Precision Agriculture Analysis

-A comprehensive precision agriculture analysis of a 50-acre row-crop field in southeastern Georgia, using four years of yield monitor data, soil sampling, ECa surveys, terrain data, and Sentinel-2 satellite imagery to develop variable-rate management zones and a fertilizer prescription
+A comprehensive precision agriculture analysis of a row-crop field in southeastern Georgia, using four years of yield monitor data, soil sampling, ECa surveys, terrain data, and Sentinel-2 satellite imagery to develop variable-rate management zones and a fertilizer prescription